The Good Fork is permanently closed

 Red Hook isn’t exactly an easy place to get to, unless you have a solid knowledge of New York’s ferry system or your own personal sea kayak.
 But there are a few excellent neighborhood restaurants out there, and assuming this isn’t your neighborhood, it’s worth a trip from time to time.

-The Good Fork definitely isn't the best restaurant we've ever been to, but it might be the best restaurant in Red Hook.
-It's a cozy little eatery with a old timey vibe and rounded ceilings that makes it feel like you're dining in an old train car.
+The Good Fork definitely isn’t the best restaurant we’ve ever been to, but it might be the best restaurant in Red Hook.
+It’s a cozy little eatery with a homey feel and rounded ceilings that make you feel like you’re dining in an old train car.
 The people here are also very nice - a trend we are noticing with all of our recent trips to Red Hook.

-But what makes The Good Fork particularly intriguing is that their chef is Korean, and she adds bit of Korean flair to classic American favorites like steak and eggs with kimchee rice, or a crab cake with daikon radish sprouts.
-There's a pork chop and a burger on the menu, but there's also some tasty pork and chive dumplings.
-These flavors may not warrant an [perfect_for slug ="authentic-ethnic-eats"]Authentic Ethnic Eats[/perfect_for] tag, But they definitely do make The Good Fork stand out in a crowd, even though in Red Hook, it's only a crowd of about five.
+But what makes The Good Fork particularly great is the Korean twist on American favorites, like steak and eggs with kimchi rice, or a crab cake with daikon radish sprouts.
+There’s a pork chop and a burger on the menu, but there’s also some tasty pork and chive dumplings.
+The menu is well-executed and definitely do make The Good Fork stand out in a crowd, even though in Red Hook, it’s only a crowd of about five.